The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 It’s essential to communicate with the people involved about the process, its purpose, and how the feedback will be used.
 This openness can help to increase buy-in and decrease anxiety about the process.

 Select people who interact with the individual regularly and can provide valuable insights about their performance.
-This could include peers, direct reports, managers, and even customers or suppliers.
+This could include peers, direct reports, managers, and customers or suppliers.

 Create or choose a questionnaire that accurately assesses the competencies and behaviours relevant to the individual’s role and aligns with the organization’s values and strategic goals.

 Use a confidential and anonymous process to collect feedback.
-Then analyze the results to identify patterns, trends, strengths, and areas for improvement.
+Then, analyze the results to identify patterns, trends, strengths, and areas for improvement.

 Regularly review the progress made towards the development plan and adjust the plan as needed.